A riding accident victim still does what he truly enjoyed while alive.

 Her grown children would come and visit her at her city home.
 Her favorite son, James, would come often to visit her.
 While she hoped that James would run the Hayward Rice Plantation some day, he preferred to read and hunt, but didn’t have much interest in planting, harvesting, or managing a rice plantation.

-Two hundred years later, the apparition of James in his green hunting coat, still makes himself at home in the house's library, still reading his favorite books, and sometimes gazes out the window, as if he is deep in thought.
-The house's residents have accepted him as being part of the house, and are not bothered by his appearance.
+Definitely yes!
+Two hundred years later, the house’s residents have accepted him as being part of the house, and are not bothered by his appearance.

 (Privately Owned – Please respect owner’s privacy).